joshiemoore/snakeware/snakeware/README.md

 `<platform>` should be one of the supported platforms from the above list.

 This script is the longest part of the process, as it makes a clone of buildroot, which then downloads and makes all the necessary sources.
-The end of the script requires root because it uses kpartx to create a virtual block device for the new image.

-Once the script has successfully completed, use `lsblk` to make note of the drive number of the virtual block device the script created for the new image.
-For example, if the script created `loop0p1`, you will enter `0` as the argument for the next script.

-### 2. Run `sudo ./img_final.sh <num>`
-This script must be run as root.

-`<num>` should be the drive number of the virtual block device from the previous step.

-This script formats the root partition of the image, mounts it, and copies over all the built files generated by buildroot.
-It should take a relatively short amount of time.

-### 3. Done!
+### 2. Done!
-If both scripts are successful, a `snakeware.img` file will be generated and placed in this directory.
+If the build is successful, a `snakeware.iso` file will be generated and placed in this directory.

 You can run this image in QEMU, or dd it to a flash drive to try running it on real hardware.